Dewalt DXGN14000 - 11700/14000W Portable Generator With Electric Start And Honda Engine

 The following charts are provided to give you an idea of how some of the key specs of the Dewalt DXGN14000 compare to generators of similar power (between 10000 and 14000 W).

-- At 344 lbs, the Dewalt DXGN14000 stands out as one of the heavier generators rated from 10000 to 14000 watts.
-If weight is your top priority, one of the champions in this power category is the DuroStar DS13000MX, weighing just 209 pounds.
+- Weighing 344 lbs, the Dewalt DXGN14000 is one of the heavier generators within the 10000-14000 rated wattage bracket. if you wish to prioritize weight, the DuroStar DS13000MX is one of the top contenders in its power category, weighing only 209 pounds.

 The bottom line